 In response to feedback we’ve received from our customers, we’ve made several updates to the navigation interface in the newest versions of OneNote.
 This article contains tips to help you get going quickly.

-Note: The new navigation features outlined below are currently rolling out to OneNote for Windows 10 and OneNote for Mac, and will be coming soon to OneNote Online and OneNote for iPad.
+Note: The new navigation features outlined below are currently rolling out to OneNote for Windows 10 and OneNote for Mac, and will be coming soon to OneNote for the web and OneNote for iPad.
 If you don’t have automatic OneNote or Office app updates enabled, be sure to check manually for any available updates.
 If you always want the earliest access to the newest OneNote features, consider becoming an Office Insider.

 A simpler layout — with more room for your notes